-The syllabus and means of assessment described in this Guide were introduced in 2005, revised in 2008 and updated in 2010 and 2013 to take account of current developments in health and safety, fire safety, risk management and vocational assessment.
+The syllabus and means of assessment described in the Guide were introduced in 2011 and have been revised in 2013 to take account of current developments in health and safety, fire safety, risk management and vocational assessment.
 The 2013 revision has been mapped to the 'Competency Criteria for Fire Risk Assessors' which has been produced by the Fire Risk Assessment Competency Council.

-The Fire Risk Assessment Competency Council is a broad group of relevant stakeholders which was encouraged to form by the Department of Communities and Local Government.
+The Fire Risk Assessment Competency Council is a broad group of UK stakeholders which was encouraged to form by the UK Department of Communities and Local Government.
 The Council's objective is to establish agreed, industry-wide, criteria against which the competence of a fire risk assessor can be judged.
-The criteria will be used by professional bodies and third party certification bodies who register or certificate fire risk assessors and, by commercial companies providing fire risk assessment services.
+In the UK the criteria will be used by professional bodies and third party certification bodies who register or certificate fire risk assessors and, by commercial companies providing fire risk assessment services.
+However, the 'Criteria' can also be considered as good-practice and the principles contained in the 'Criteria' are relevant to global fire safety.